marcomusy/pianoplayer/README.md

 pip install pianoplayer
 ```

-Note that this will install the version
+Note that this will install the `ninenotes_patch` branch.

 #### Installing without 3D rendering
 To only install the core functionality and skip everything else, use the following: